d9pouces/PolyArchiv/README.md

     source_path=/tmp/source/files
     destination_path=./files

-The kind of repository (either local or remote) and of each source is defined by the `engine` option.
+The kind of points (collect or backup) and of each source is defined by the `engine` option.
 You can define as many collect points (each of them with one or more sources) as you want.

-Remote repositories are simpler and by default only have a `[repository]` section.
+Backup points are simpler and by default only have a `[repository]` section.
 Their names must end by `.remote`.
 Here is a gitlab acting as remote storage for git local repo: